What type of Validation does your RTO need to complete?

 Do we need to make any adjustments?

-The assessment review process would typically take place on materials already in the system.
+The validation process at this stage would typically take place on materials already in the system.
 It would be looking to confirm the same things as a pre-use validation activity as well as confirming that assessments are fulfilling requirements.

 Quality Review process